MSF teams last worked in Bolivia in 2021, during the COVID-19 pandemic

-In 2019, we opened a small sexual and reproductive health programme in El Alto, a municipality next to the capital, La Paz.
-The project focuses on local indigenous people, among whom teenage pregnancies and death during pregnancy and childbirth occur most frequently.
+From 2019 to 2021, we ran a small sexual and reproductive health programme in El Alto, a municipality next to the capital, La Paz.
+The project focused on local indigenous people, among whom teenage pregnancies, and death during pregnancy and childbirth occur most frequently.

-We also work in two maternity units in the La Paz, working in collaboration with the Ministry of Health in both centres to assist births.
+We also worked in two maternity units in the city, in collaboration with the Ministry of Health in both centres to assist births.
+The project was successfully handed over to local authorities of El Alto at the end of 2021.

-In 2020, we responded to the COVID-19 pandemic, where we provided training on infection prevention and control measures and medical training in six COVID-19 centres covering five municipalities across Beni region, in the country’s northeast.
+In 2020 and 2021, we also responded to the COVID-19 pandemic, where we provided training on infection prevention and control measures, and medical training in six COVID-19 centres covering five municipalities across Beni region, in the country’s northeast.

 Our activities in 2020 in Bolivia